 - Promoting or glorifying suicide

-- Providing instructions on how to self harm
+- Providing instructions on how to self harm or die by suicide

 - Graphic images of self harm posted to shock or disgust viewers

 This policy applies to videos, video descriptions, comments, live streams, and any other YouTube product or feature.
 Please note this is not a complete list.

 If your content violates this policy, we’ll remove the content and send you an email to let you know.
 If this is your first time violating our Community Guidelines, you’ll get a warning with no penalty to your channel.
 If it’s not, we’ll issue a strike against your channel.
 If you get 3 strikes, your channel will be terminated.
 You can learn more about our strikes system here.